List of kennings

 A kenning (Old English kenning [cʰɛnːiŋɡ], Modern Icelandic [cʰɛnːiŋk]) is a circumlocution, an ambiguous or roundabout figure of speech, used instead of an ordinary noun in Old Norse, Old English, and later Icelandic poetry.

 This list is not intended to be comprehensive.
 Kennings for a particular character are listed in that character's article.
 For example, the Odin article links to a list of names of Odin, which include kennings.
 A few examples of Odin's kennings are given here.
-For a scholarly list of kennings see Meissner's Die Kenningar der Skalden (1921) or some editions of Snorri Sturluson's Skáldskaparmál.
+For a scholarly list of kennings see Rudolf Meissner's Die Kenningar der Skalden (1921) below or some editions of Snorri Sturluson's Skáldskaparmál.